daker/blog/_posts/2013-05-25-19-00-5-html5-features-you-need-to-know.md

 ## Regular Expressions

-I know you'll fall in love with this feature, no more js or a server side code to check if the user's input is a valid email or url adress, with the pattern attribute you can use regular expressions directly :
+I know you'll fall in love with this feature, no more js <strike>or a server side</strike> code to check if the user's input is a valid email or url adress, with the pattern attribute you can use regular expressions directly :

 ``` html
 <input type="email" pattern="[^ @]*@[^ @]*" value="">